JIexa24/gitlab-ldap-sync/README.md

 # Gitlab sync with ldap

 > [!IMPORTANT]
-> This project is no longer being developed or supported..
+> This project is no longer being developed or supported.
 > See [ldap-syncer](//github.com/r9odt/ldap-syncer)

 - Work tested only with FreeIPA.